 Be prepared with a plan B!

-We know this is easier said than done, and there is no clear guidance regarding this strategy because these are dynamic matters uniquely tailored for your specific Christmas dinner table.
-However, the guiding principle is the same - try, as much as you can, to understand What are the things that have even a tiny chance of not going as planned - and prepare an alternative plan in accordance.
+Well, You got that right. and indeed, there is no clear guidance regarding this strategy since these are dynamic matters uniquely tailored for your specific Christmas dinner table.
+However, the guiding principle is the same - try, as much as you can, to understand the things that have even a tiny chance of not going as planned - and prepare an alternative plan accordingly.

-Doing so can reduce the chance of being surprised by unfortunate inconveniences because you have already prepared for them (some of them) before their occurrence.
+Doing so can reduce the chance of being surprised by unfortunate inconveniences since you have already prepared for them (some of them) before their occurrence.

 And no doubt, avoiding unfortunate unpleasantries will significantly assist you in getting through your Christmas dinner hosting in peace.